The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 If you’re looking to keep up to date with your finances when you’re on the go, there are a few ways you can do this through your mobile.
 You can simply log onto your bank or account provider’s site through your smartphone browser, use a dedicated app, or get updates via SMS.

 Many account providers have a special ‘mobile friendly’ version of their website, so when you sign in through your smartphone, it will be much easier to navigate.
-If you’re a thinkmoney Personal Account customer, you can use your mobile to log into our Online Account Management service.
+If you’re a thinkmoney Managed Current Account customer, you can use your mobile to log into our Online Account Management service.
 You’ll be able to check your balance and any upcoming transactions, as well as set up new Direct Debits.

 Your account provider may also have a dedicated app, which will make managing your finances through your phone easier and faster.
 All apps vary depending on your account provider, but some offer features to pay your mates back quickly or open new savings accounts.